MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ### Properties

 The `dimensionTables` is the only supported property in materialized-view alter command.
-Property should be used in case query references dimension tables.
+This property should be used in case query references dimension tables.
 For more information, see the [.create materialized-view](#create-materialized-view) command.

 ### Alter materialized view limitations